vapoursynth/vapoursynth/doc/functions/expr.rst

    By default the output *format* is the same as the first input clip's format.
    You can override it by setting *format*.
 The only restriction is that the output *format* must have the same subsampling as the input *clips* and be 8..16 bit integer or 32 bit float.
+16 bit float is also supported on cpus with the f16c instructions.

    Logical operators are also a bit special, since everything is done in floating point arithmetic.